mharrisb1/iea/README.md

 ## Overview

 The main goal of IEA is to prioritize work in the most economical way.
 Work that requires low effort but delivers large value is more desirable than work that takes high effort but delivers little to no value.
 That's basically it.
 Find a way to sort work so that you complete low-effort, high-impact tasks first and then move down the list.

-Another major part of the methodology is continuous reevaluation, pruning, and expansion.
-New tasks should be added and prioritized, old tasks should be looked at again to check your assumptions, and "stale" or old tasks that have been marked as low priority should be removed.
+I've also included some basic scripts below to set help set up a Github repo to perform this analysis on.

 ## Methodology